imdrasil/sage/README.md

 ```

 > NOTE: `alias_ability` doesn't create aliased methods and resolve them only during `Sage::Base#apply` call (which is under the hood of `able?` and `authorize!`).

+#### Default Ability

+When Sage can't resolve ability name it calls `Sage::Base#default_ability` method which by default returns `false`.
+You may override it to define another behavior.

 ### Pre-Checks